ForestAdmin/agent-nodejs/docs/datasources/custom/README.md

     return response.body.items;
   }

-  /**
-   * Aggregate records (used by forest admin to count records, and generate charts)
-   * - filter: which records are wanted?
-   * - aggregation: how should records be aggregated?
-   * - limit: how many rows?
-   */
   async aggregate(filter, aggregation, limit) {
     const params = QueryGenerator.generateAggregateQueryString(filter, projection);
     const response = axios.get('https://my-api/my-collection', { params });